cemc/cscircles-wp-content/plugins/role-scoper/readme.txt

 Due to the potential damage incurred by accidental deletion, no automatic removal is currently available.
 You can use a SQL editing tool such as phpMyAdmin to drop the tables and delete the scoper options.

-= With the launch of Press Permit as a professional equivalent, is Role Scoper still supported? =
+= With the production release of Press Permit, is Role Scoper still supported? =

-Yes, at this point I plan to keep Role Scoper compatible with upcoming WP versions and address future bug reports.
-However, Press Permit will receive support priority and most new functionality will be built around that plugin.
-This has proven to be a necessary move to fund development at this scale.
+Basic Role Scoper support (bug fixes but not necessarily plugin conflict resolution) will be provided while WP 3.6.x is the active WordPress version.
+Compatibility with WP 3.7 and beyond is not assured, as I do not plan any further unfunded development of the Role Scoper code base.
+Further development and support will be available on a consulting basis as indicated on agapetry.net, but I will encourage migration to Press Permit - a superior platform with a sustainable funding model.

 == Screenshots ==